csheldonhess/pain-salve-notes/README.txt

 "**Skullcap** can be used as an external massage oil to relax muscle tension and pain." -HerbMentor, Skullcap

-"For external use, **comfrey** ointments have been used to heal bruises as well as pulled muscles and ligaments, fractures, sprains, strains, and osteoarthritis." -Williams, Comfrey
+"For external use, **comfrey** ointments have been used to heal bruises as well as pulled muscles and ligaments, fractures, sprains, strains, and osteoarthritis." -Williams, Comfrey (Nat'l Geographic agrees: comfrey for joint pain)

+**Arnica**, maybe.
+Good after an injury, anyway. -Nat'l Geographic, Arnica

 Bruises